Scattergood Generating Station

 The plant’s electricity production was considered “extremely stable” circa 1977.
 Output is transmitted through an intertie line.

+Conversion to Hydrogen Power

+In February 2023, the LA city council unanimously approved an $800 million plan to convert the plant from natural gas to hydrogen.
+The refitted plant will provide base load during periods of high demand or emergencies as part of city plans to run on 100% renewable energy by 2035.

 Public safety

 In 1996, a scuba diver said to be looking for lobsters at night was sucked into the intake pipe of the plant.
 He was not harmed due to steel bars between the basin and pumps.

+The facility in media

+In 1990, the facility served as a filming location for heavy metal band Judas Priest's "Painkiller" music video and was directed by Wayne Isham.